ishookie/CMOS_Characterization/README.md

 # Characterizing sCMOS sensors
 This repository contains code to help characterize and identify noise and other secondary effects that impact sCMOS sensors particuarly for use in astronomy.
-**Split into three main catagories:**
   1. [CCD vs CMOS](#ccd-vs-cmos)
   2. [Readout Noise](#readout-noise-ron)
   3. [Dark Current](#dark-current)